 - Can be expensive compared to other antivirus solutions.

-Eset Protect is an antivirus solution that leverages advanced multi-layered technology to secure PCs, file servers and mobiles from viruses, brute force attacks and other attack vectors.
-The solution can be run on-premise or via the cloud, making it easy for enterprises running on a cloud-based, hybrid and on-premise ecosystem to adopt the product.
+Eset Protect is an antivirus solution that leverages advanced multi-layered technology to secure PCs, file servers and mobile devices from viruses, brute force attacks and other attack vectors.
+The solution can be run on-premise or via the cloud, making it easy for enterprises running on a cloud-based, hybrid or on-premise ecosystem to adopt the product.

-With ESET, you not only have access to advanced threat reports but the flexibility to customize these reports to suit your needs.
-Some key security features covered by ESET Protect are mail security, advanced threat defense, full disk encryption, cloud application protection and file server security.
+ESET produces advanced, customizable threat reports for their major security products.
+Some key areas covered by ESET Protect are mail security, advanced threat defense, full disk encryption, cloud application protection and file server security.

 ESET Protect pricing is categorized under SMBs, Enterprise and Additional Protection.
 Each category offers multiple plan options.